 1- Economic Damages

-Economic damages are the financial losses that happen because of the wrongful death.
-It’s easy to calculate these damages because they are based on specific costs and contributions that the person who died would have made.
+Economic damages are the financial losses that result from the negligent death.
+Calculating these damages is easy because they are based on specific costs and contributions that the person who died would have made.
 Some common examples of economic damages are:

-- Medical Expenses: Bills for care and treatment the person got before they died.
+- Medical Expenses: Bills for care and treatment the person received before they died.

-- Funeral and Burial Costs: All the costs that come with laying the deceased to rest.
+- Funeral and Burial Costs: All the costs of laying the deceased to rest.

 - Loss of Financial Support: The deceased person’s projected future income, benefits, and earnings, which could have added to the family’s financial stability.

-- Loss of Household Services: The value of the things the dead did for their family, such as taking care of children, fixing things around the house, or other contributions.
+- Loss of Household Services: The value of what the dead did for their family, such as taking care of children, fixing things around the house, or other contributions.

-To correctly figure out economic damages, courts look at the deceased person’s age, their ability to earn money, and how important they were to their family’s total financial stability.
+To correctly determine economic damages, courts look at the deceased person’s age, their ability to earn money, and their importance to their family’s total financial stability.
 Economists and financial experts often do evaluations to make sure that families get the right amount of money for their measurable losses.

 2- Non-Economic Damages

-The emotional and intangible losses that the remaining family members have gone through are covered by non-economic damages.
-It’s harder to calculate these losses, but they are just as important.
+The emotional and intangible losses the remaining family members have gone through are covered by non-economic damages.
+Calculating these losses is harder, but they are just as important.
 These are some examples of non-economic damages:

 - Loss of Companionship: The emotional loss of a spouse, partner, or other loved one.

-- Loss of Parental Guidance: Not having the love, care, and support of a parent.
+- Loss of Parental Guidance: Not having a parent’s love, care, and support.

-- Mental Anguish: This is the emotional pain, sadness, and suffering that family members go through.
+- Mental Anguish: This is the emotional pain, sadness, and suffering of family members.

-These losses take into account the effects of losing a loved one on the person, such as not having their advice, emotional support, and love.
-When deciding how much to pay for non-economic damages, courts often look at the relationship between the person who died and their surviving family members.
+These losses consider the effects of losing a loved one on the person, such as not having their advice, emotional support, and love.
+When deciding how much to pay for non-economic damages, courts often examine the relationship between the deceased person and their surviving family members.

 3- Punitive Damages